Family of slain Mongolian seeks answer as lawsuit begins

-SHAH ALAM, Malaysia (AP) — A lawyer for the family of a Mongolian woman murdered in Malaysia 13 years ago says they hope to find answers with a lawsuit that opened in court this week.
+SHAH ALAM, Malaysia (AP) — The family of a Mongolian woman murdered in Malaysia 13 years ago hopes to find answers with a lawsuit that opened in court this week, their lawyer said Wednesday.

-Altantuya Shaariibuu was shot dead and blown up with plastic explosives in a jungle outside Kuala Lumpur in October 2006.
+Altantuya Shaariibuu was shot dead and blown up with military-grade plastic explosives in a jungle outside Kuala Lumpur in October 2006.
 Her killing touched off a scandal linked to former Prime Minister Najib Razak, but he repeatedly denied any involvement.

-Two members of an elite police unit were convicted of killing her, while her reported lover, close Najib aide Abdul Razak Baginda, was acquitted of abetting the crime.
-The mastermind was never determined.
+Two members of an elite police unit who were Najib’s bodyguards were convicted of killing Altantuya.
+Her lover Abdul Razak Baginda, a close aide to Najib, was tried but acquitted of abetting the crime, whose planner was never determined.
+Altantuya was 28 and pregnant at the time of her death.

-Her family’s lawsuit against the government seeks 100 million ringgit ($24.2 million).
+There was speculation that Altantuya, who was also working as a translator for Abdul Razak, was killed to shut her up from exposing alleged corruption involving the purchase of submarines from France under Najib, who was then defense minister.
+Najib later became prime minister, until his party lost power in a shocking defeat in May last year.

 Most Read Nation & World Stories